panagiotisl/hate-speech-detection-using-user-attributes/README.md

    * validation dataset size.
 2. simply run one of the files `cnn.py`, `lstm.py`,
 in order to use one of the equivalent neural networks to train the dataset and test it.

-### User attributes classification
-To use one of the algorithms (i.e SVM, KNN) you have to use the files in the `user_attributes_classification` directory and do the following:
-1. go to `data_config.py` and:
-    * choose the feature(s) that you want to train and test your data with.
-    * choose the desired classification class.
-2. go to `classification_config.py` and:
-    * choose how many train cycles you want to run (def.
-20) changing the appropriate variable.
-    * choose the size of your test dataset (def.
-80/20) changing the appropriate variable.
-    * choose classification algorithm, uncommenting the desired algorithm.
-3. run `classification.py` to get the results on the console.
-4. run `roc_plot.py` to get the results on a ROC plot saved in a `roc_plots` directory.

 ### Combined attributes classification
-To use a combined classification (text and user attributes), you have to go to the `multiple_attributes_classification` directory and make sure to do the following:
+To use combined classification (text and user attributes), you have to go to the `multiple_attributes_classification` directory and do the following:
 1. go to `classification_config.py` and choose:
    * embedding dimension of the vectors.
    * test dataset size.